Can Crypto Derail The Global Race To Net-Zero

 Crypto Ban And The India Question

 Kosovo is not alone.
 An energy-secure country like Iran, too, banned crypto mining in 2021 for the same reason.
-Between January and April, 2021, the gulf nation accounted for around 4.5% of all global crypto mining, leading to power cuts in the country.
+Between January and April 2021, the gulf nation accounted for around 4.5 per cent of all global crypto mining, leading to power cuts in the country.

 Around five dozen countries have banned crypto so far, and quite a few of them have cited the high energy consumption as a reason behind the ban.

-India’s per-capita power consumption was 1,208 kilowatt-hour, which is less than half the world average, but given the rising demand of the Indian economy, things are going to change fast.
-India not only needs to provide more energy to improve the quality of life of its people, but also meet the carbon footprint target cuts promised in the recently concluded COP 26 negotiations.
+India’s per-capita power consumption was 1,208 kilowatt-hours, which is less than half the world average, but given the rising demand of the Indian economy, things are going to change fast.
+India not only needs to provide more energy to improve the quality of life of its people but also meet the carbon footprint target cuts promised in the recently concluded COP26 negotiations.

 This means that India can’t afford to allow anything that leads to energy disparity within its population.
-Despite the government's claim of 100% electrification in the country, the quality of power supply remains abysmal.
-Most rural areas in India get no more than 10-12 hours of power supply in peak summers, affecting productivity as well as the progress of the poor.
+Despite the government's claim of 100 per cent electrification in the country, the quality of the power supply remains abysmal.
+Most rural areas in India get no more than 10 to 12 hours of power supply in peak summers, affecting productivity as well as the progress of the poor.

 “Cryptocurrencies are high energy-consuming India’s energy demand is going to double or triple in future, and currently millions of Indians live in energy poverty.
 The country has limited resources to produce electricity, be it solar or other forms of energy fuel.
 Against this backdrop, whether India can join the cryptocurrencies’ race is a questionable proposition”, said Sandeep Pai, an energy economist with a global think tank, CSIS Energy.